Table of Contents

 The package comes in different sizes you can choose from based on how many hounds you have.
 It’s a balanced formula that’s rich in minerals and vitamins to support your dog’s fur, skin, eyes, bones, teeth, joints, and digestive system.

-Because it has such limited ingredients, the food is especially suitable for beagles that are prone to allergies and sensitivities.
+Because it has such limited ingredients, the dog food is especially suitable for beagles that are prone to allergies and sensitivities.
 Some exceptions do exist, so make sure to check with your vet if your dog is highly sensitive.

 - Suitable for allergic dogs